BelovUser/UBK_TestAssigment/README.md

 # Assiment Project

-In this Assigment I should have created and __EJB project__ With Entity Person and Statles Person Repository with simple CRUD operation methods.
+For this assignment, the task was to develop an __EJB project__ with a Person entity and a Stateless Person Repository, that should had simple CRUD operation methods.

 #